xapi-project/xen-api/doc/content/xapi/storage/_index.md

 #### Extra functionality in `storage_mux.ml`

-`Storage_mux` implements storage motion (SXM): it implements the `DATA` and `DATA.MIRROR` modules.
+`Storage_mux` redirects all storage motion (SXM) code to `storage_migrate.ml`, and the multiplexed will be managed by `storage_migrate.ml`.
+The main implementation resides in the `DATA` and `DATA.MIRROR` modules.
 Migration code will use the `Storage_task` module to run the operations and update the task's progress.

 It also implements the `Policy` module from the SMAPIv2 interface.